 What can I expect during the interviews?

 Yes, our graduate students play an important and integral part in coordinating our interview weekends.
-Your Friday escort can answer your questions about the Human Medical Genetics and Genomics Program and give you the "inside scoop" about their experience here.
+Your student buddy can answer your questions about the Human Medical Genetics and Genomics Program and give you the "inside scoop" about their experience here.
 Candidates will have the opportunity to attend dinners, social events, and see highlights of Denver, all arranged by our current students.